iVis-at-Bilkent/sbgnviz.js/README.md

 `sbgnviz.expandAll()`
 Expands all nodes in the graph recursively.
 Considers 'undoable' option.

-`sbgnviz.hideEles(eles)`
+`sbgnviz.hideNodesSmart(nodes)`
-Hides the given elements.
+Extends the given nodes list in a smart way and hides the resulting list.
 Considers 'undoable' option.

-`sbgnviz.showEles(eles)`
+`sbgnviz.showNodesSmart(nodes)`
-Unhides the given elements hides others.
+Extends the given nodes list in a smart way.
+Then unhides the resulting list and hides others.
 Considers 'undoable' option.

 `sbgnviz.showAll()`
 Unhides all elements.
 Considers 'undoable' option.